 Catholic NABRE Bibles: Which One?

-Your mileage may vary, but my own preferences for the three main usage scenarios I envision would be as follows:
+Your mileage may vary, but my own preferences for the three principal usage scenarios I envision are:

 American Bible Society: